AshM10/javascriptJourney/free-code-camp/jsDomManipulation.md

 # JavaScript DOM Manipulation Course via FreeCodeCamp

+This repository is made for note-taking about the course.

 DOM stands for Document Object Model.
 It is a programming interface that allows us to create, change, or remove elements from a website document.